-Why Buy a 2016 Subaru XV Crosstrek?Buying Guide Advice Prices
+Why Buy a 2016 Subaru Crosstrek?Buying Guide Advice Prices

-Top 10 Reasons to Buy a 2016 Subaru XV Crosstrek - The Pros
+Top 10 Reasons to Buy a 2016 Subaru Crosstrek - The Pros

 1) Nice Fuel Economy

 The gas version of the 2016 Subaru Crosstrek is built around a 2.0-liter boxer engine with four cylinders.
 Combined with an automatic continuously-variable transmission, or CVT, it gets around 26/34 mpg city/highway according to stats from the EPA.
 Manual transmission options lack the CVT, but they still offer a pretty nice 23/31 mpg.